rokkamvamshi/Ransomware-simulation/README.md

 # Ransomware-simulation
-Repo contains the x64 Bit ransomware binary.
+The Repo contains a not-so-harmful x64-bit WannaCry ransomware binary.
 If you want to lock yourself out of your computer, DOWNLOAD AND RUN IT!